 Privacy Policy

 Mindwtr is local-first and built to minimize data collection.
 Your tasks, notes, and projects stay on your device.
-Here's exactly what that means — and the few places data touches the network, only when you opt in.
+Here’s exactly what that means, which features use the network, and how you control them.

 Mindwtr (“we”, “our”, or “us”) is designed as a local-first application.
 We respect your privacy and aim to minimize data collection by design.